Last updated on .

 Livestock Station

-The show here was called The Future is in the Country (En el Campo Está el Futuro).
+The show here is called The Future is in the Country (En el Campo Está el Futuro).
 There was a lot of audience participation involved, with guests learning how to milk a cow and goat.

 The 30 minute show finished with a parade of exotic cattle from around the world with some more audience participation.